Research

 3. Mesoscale “digital twin” modeling

-We have developed digital twins for concrete, granular, rock, and engineered lattice microstructures in an effort to understand mechanical or physical processes which cannot be directly measured on time scales of interest.
+We have developed digital twins for concrete, granular materials, rock, and engineered lattice materials to study mechanical or physical processes that cannot be directly measured on time scales of interest.
 We also address fundamental questions in this domain such as “what is needed in a digital twin to reproduce physics of interest?”

-This work has been funded by NSF (CMMI) and AFOSR.
+This work has been funded by NSF (CMMI), AFOSR, DOE/NNSA, DOE (BES).